Location: Atapuerca (Burgos, Spain)

 The taphonomic features suggest that Galería did not meet the environmental conditions appropriated to the establishment of human occupations, nor was it used as a carnivore den.
 The origin of this accumulation was the vertical conduct in TN, which acted as a natural trap for herbivores.
 Fallen animals attracted the attention of carnivores and hominins alike to exploit these meat resources.
 Carnivores, mainly canids, prioritized the in situ carcass consumption, sometimes with secondary access to the carcasses left by the humans.
 On the other hand, hominins usually had a primary access and processed the animals in order to transport them out from Galería in either skeletal segments in the case of large animals or whole animals when permitted by their weight.

 In 1970, a small test pit dug by the Edelweiss Caving Group unearthed Bronze Age remains.
-This work was not continued and the the excavation by the Atapuerca Research Team began in 1999.
-In the following 9 years, a 20 metre deep test pit was dug in a 6 m2 area in the centre of the zone now sheltered by the roof, in order to ascertain the archaeological potential of the site.
-In 2009, excavation began in two new sectors at the NW and NE ends of the cave, in contact with the current wall.
+This work was not continued and the excavation by the Atapuerca Research Team began in 1999.
+In the following 9 years, a 20-metre-deep test pit was dug in a 6 m2 area in the centre of the zone now sheltered by the roof, in order to ascertain the archaeological potential of the site.
+In 2009, excavation began in two new sectors (sector 100 and sector 200) at the NW and NE ends of the cave, in contact with the current wall.

 The first documented occupations of the cave by Neolithic groups were around the last third of the 6th millennium cal BC.
 From the outset and throughout the Neolithic (MIR24 to MIR6), it was repeatedly used as a habitat and a livestock pen, primarily for sheep and goats.
 This dynamic continued until the middle of the 4th millennium cal BC, with only variations in the material culture, primarily ceramics.
 The use of El Mirador as a pen then ceased and a period of apparent abandonment began.
 Between the second quarter of the 3rd millennium and the second quarter of the 2nd millennium cal BC, El Mirador was used once again as a burial cave.
 Group burials, ritual cannibalism and individual burials associated with different periods have been documented.
 Extensive excavation will allow us to discover whether the differential treatment of the corpses and the different types of burial reflect different funeral traditions, or whether they evolved together.